ansible/ansible-builder/docs/usage.rst

 CLI Usage
 =========

-Once you have created a :ref:`definition<Definition:Execution Environment Definition>`, it's time to build your Execution Environment.
+Once you have created a :ref:`definition<Definition:Execution Environment Definition>`, you can use Ansible Builder to create a Containerfile from it, or to create a Containerfile and build a container image from it.

 The ``build`` command